ozzi-/JWT4B/README.md

 ```
 Changing the config requires a reload of the extension or BURP.
 If you messed something up, just delete the file, it will be created again with the default values.
+Note: If resetEditor is set to false, all options such as the re-singing and alg attack won't be reset for every new request.
+This might be useful when working in the repeater.

 ## Building your own version (with Eclipse)
 1. Clone repository and create new Eclipse Java Project